 It has been just short of a year when Noel tore his ACL against Florida in February.
 Andrews told ESPN that Noel could be back in just 4-6 weeks barring no major setback.
 It was also suggested that Andrews cleared Noel for on-court drills and he is just waiting for the go-ahead from the team.

-Topics: Nerlens Noel
+Tags: Nerlens Noel